-Zurich issued a report entitled COVID-19's impacts and opportunities in the next 18 months.
-The report speaks about the combined risks of a healthcare crisis coupled with an economic crisis combined with an energy crisis and a looming humanitarian crisis.
-The report examines the four key decisions that will play out globally including:
+A report entitled COVID-19's impacts and opportunities in the next 18 months, published by consulting firm Zurich Canada, speaks to the combined risks of healthcare and economic crises and the looming energy and humanitarian crises.

+The report examines the four key questions that will drive business globally in the near future:

-- 1 To what extent do we manage trade-offs between a quick return to work, but still protect our workers, customers and society more broadly? - 2 At a time of change for our business, with changing industry structures and changing competitive positions, how do we not only survive, but also find the silver linings? - 3 How can we accelerate our commitments to sustainability and drive a low-carbon transition? - 4 How will consumer behavior change in our sector and how will that affect our propositions and the way we deliver them?
+- 1 How do we manage trade-offs between a quick return to work, while still protecting our workers, customers and society more broadly? - 2 At a time of immense change for our business, how do we not only survive, but also thrive in new conditions? - 3 How can we accelerate our commitments to sustainability and drive a transition to a low-carbon planet? - 4 How will consumer behavior change in our sector and how will that affect our value propositions and the way we deliver them?

-While global challenges may seem distant or disconnected from the realities of business in the Mainland | Southwest region, it is important to remember that solving global issues starts at the local level.
+While global challenges may seem distant or disconnected from the realities of business in the Mainland | Southwest Region, it is important to remember that solving global issues starts at the local level.